rsdoiel/antenna/home.md

 date: 2025-07-02, from: California Grown

-<p>Nestled in the heart of Grover Beach, Okui&#8217;s Strawberry n Fruit Stand is a shining example of the enduring spirit of family farming.
+<p>Nestled in the heart of Grover Beach is Okui&#8217;s Strawberry n Fruit Stand.
+It is a shining example of the enduring spirit of family farming.
 With three generations of expertise and a deep-rooted commitment to quality, the Okui family has turned their fruit stand into a Central Coast destination.
-Their story is one of resilience, evolution, and [&#8230;]</p>
+Their story is one of resilience, [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/okuis-strawberry-n-fruit-stand/" data-wpel-link="internal" target="_self">Don’t Miss Okui’s Strawberry n Fruit Stand in Grover Beach</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>